Leonrg17/TicketFans/Readme.md

 Similarly, to purchase you may hit the buy button to purchase a ticket if it has been pruchased or is being purchased by the seller it wil not be sold.

 If it has not been sold you must finalize your transaction using MetaMask.
 Once the webpage is reloaded we will see the buy button is gone.

+*Note to test the script the command "truffle test" must be run*